ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 #### Ethereum on a single-board computer {#ethereum-on-a-single-board-computer}

 Easy and cheap way of running an Ethereum node is to use a single board computer, even with an ARM architecture like the Raspberry Pi.
-[Ethereum on ARM](https://ethereum-on-arm-documentation.readthedocs.io/en/latest/) provides easy to run images for Raspberry and other boards with multiple execution and consensus client.
+[Ethereum on ARM](https://ethereum-on-arm-documentation.readthedocs.io/en/latest/) provides easy to run images of multiple execution and consensus client for Raspberry Pi and other ARM boards.

 Small, affordable and efficient devices like these are ideal for running a node at home but keep in mind their limited performence.